RezaMedis/Git/Connect GitHub account with Git using VS Code.md

 Verify the current branch name:
 	# git branch

-If the branch isn't main, rename it or adjust the push command:

-To rename the branch to main:
+If the branch isn't main, rename it or adjust the push command To rename the branch to main:
 	# git branch -M main